 19. Civilization V

 - GPU: Intel HD

-Is Civilisation the ultimate "PC" game?
-Many of us have spent a fistful of full days working through Civilization's virtual recap of the ages of man, whether it was back in the 90s, or just last week.
-Civilization V has more of the casual vibe that previous Civ games, but that makes it more palatable if you're looking for something to kill 30 mins, rather than 3 hours.
+Is Civilization the ultimate "PC" game?
+Many of us have spent a handful of full days working through Civilization's virtual recap of the ages of man, whether it was back in the 90s, or just last week.
+Civilization V has more of the laid-back vibe that previous Civ games, but that makes it more accessible if you're looking for something to kill 30 mins, rather than 3 hours.

 20. The Sims 4

 - GPU: Intel HD 3000

 EA gets a lot of flak.
 It was rated as the most despised company in America two years in a row, after all.
 However, it doesn't half know how to court a big audience.
 And that means making sure games like The Sims 4 work on just about everything.